bashizip/abada-tenda/README.md

-# Tenda Orun Dashboard
+# Tenda

 A modern web application for business process management (BPM) and workflow automation.
-This dashboard provides a comprehensive interface for managing tasks and processes, integrated with BPMN (Business Process Model and Notation) engine backend.
+This app provides a comprehensive interface for managing tasks and processes, integrated with the Abada engine backend.

 ![User Dashboard](screenshots/user-dashboard.png)